-Do not over-speed a drive for a significant length of time.
-Doing so can lead to vibration, belt failures, or other over-speeding related problems.
+Do not over-speed a drive.
+Over-speeding can lead to vibration, belt failures, or other over-speeding related problems.

 - The header MUST be attached to windrower to follow this procedure.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 214. - This procedure does not apply to rotary disc headers. - The engine MUST be running to perform this procedure. - 1.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 211. - This procedure does not apply to rotary disc headers. - The engine MUST be running to perform this procedure. - 1.
 Turn ignition key to RUN, or start the engine. - 2.
-Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode.
+Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line.

-3. Press SELECT (B) until DIAGNOSTIC MODE? is

-4. Press right (A) arrow to select Yes.
+- 3. Press SELECT (B) until DIAGNOSTIC MODE? is displayed in upper line. - · NO/YES is displayed on the lower line. - 4.
+Press right (A) arrow to select YES.
 Press SELECT (B).